 To answer these questions, this paper examines the available research within the prominent scientific databases across management and business disciplines, focusing specifically on artificial intelligence (Al) topics and their applications in organizations in the context of digitalization.
 An adequate methodology for this type of research is a systematic literature review (Snyder, 2019).
 A systematic literature review is conducted to afford a general and thorough view of AI uses in organizations.
 Authors selected published papers from 2019 to 2024 in coherence with the increasing number of research about DT recently.
 The architecture of the paper is organized as follows: The first part will present the basic concepts of the study (digital transformation and AI) as previously advanced in the literature.
 The second part will detail the research methodology steps concerning the systematic literature review design.
-The third part will be organized regarding the results of the data analysis.
-The last section discusses future research directions and contributions of the study.
+The third part will be organized regarding the results of the study.